thewindsofwinter/thewindsofwinter/README.md

 # Hi there! 👋

 I'm Andy, a lifelong learner and rising college freshman at Stanford University.
-I'm especially interested in the code and frameworks that will power the technology of the future, with experience on [Cloudflare Magic Transit](https://www.cloudflare.com/magic-transit/) as a software engineering intern and the [UIUC Chung Lab](https://app.mcb.illinois.edu/chunghj/lab-members/) as a student researcher, among other projects.
+I'm especially interested in the software frameworks that will power the technology of the future, with experience on [Cloudflare Magic Transit](https://www.cloudflare.com/magic-transit/) as a software engineering intern and the [UIUC Chung Lab](https://app.mcb.illinois.edu/chunghj/lab-members/) as a student researcher, among other projects.
 My GitHub is mostly used to store small projects that I've built in my free time.
 Feel free to shoot me crazy project ideas: if I can help out, I will <3

 Contact: [LinkedIn](https://www.linkedin.com/in/andyytang/) | andyyt2 at stanford | winterwind2022 at gmail